Fibaro Home Center 3 vs Lite comparison

-	Fibaro Home Center Controllers offer three ways to create Scenes: Graphical Block Editor Scenes, Magic Scenes and LUA Scenes.
+Fibaro Home Center Controllers offer three ways to create Scenes: Block Scenes, Magic Scenes and LUA Scenes.
 With the Home Center 3 Lite, you’re limited to 20 scenes.
 The number is unlimited with the Home Center 3.

 This enables you to create relatively sophisticated scenes using customisable blocks.
 You can set up multiple triggers and many actions.

 As the simplest way to action tasks, Magic Scenes are restricted to only one trigger and one action.